-Why choose Philosophy, Ethics and Religion?
+Why Study Philosophy, Ethics and Religion?

 This course will appeal to you if you are enthusiastic and thoughtful enough to want to understand the deeply held convictions of others and to examine your own prejudices, assumptions and beliefs.
 You will be able to study what different thinkers have said on these questions, as well as studying a world faith in depth.

 Topics covered include the following:

 Philosophy of Religion

-Philosophical issues and questions
+- Philosophical issues and questions

-The nature and influence of religious experience
+- The nature and influence of religious experience

-Problems of evil and suffering
+- Problems of evil and suffering

 Religion and Ethics

-A study of three ethical theories
+- A study of three ethical theories

-Application of ethical theories to issues of importance
+- Application of ethical theories to issues of importance

-Medical ethics: beginning and end of life issues
+- Medical ethics: beginning and end of life issues

 Study of One World Religion

-Religious beliefs, values and sources of wisdom and authority
+- Religious beliefs, values and sources of wisdom and authority

-Practices that shape and express religious identity
+- Practices that shape and express religious identity

-Social and historical developments
+- Social and historical developments